awsdocs/aws-java-developer-guide-v2/doc_source/examples-dynamodb-items.rst

 .. _dynamodb-add-item:

-Retrieve (Get) an Item from a Table using the Asynchronous client
+Retrieve (get) an item from a table using the asynchronous client
 =================================================================

 Invoke the :methodname:`getItem` method of the |ddbasyncclient| and pass it a